grovercoder/shawngrover.ca/src/content/work/census-tool.md

 ## Description

-A full stack Census tool for municipalities.
-The resident interface allowed secure completion of the census and respones to the census questions.
+A multi-tenant, full stack Census tool for municipalities.
+The resident interface allowed secure completion of the census and responses to the census questions.
 An 'enumerator' interface was created to allow door-to-door canvasing by the census workers, using a tablet.
 Extra care was needed for the enumerator interface as off-line use is highly likely.
 The administrative interface allowed authorized personnel to create a census, publish changes to production and monitor results as they arrived.
 The system handled 'bursty' data with a high volume of responses being submitted in a short period of time.
 Multiple municipalities successfully ran their census, some with 1 million+ residents.
 Due to the nature of the tool, we applied penetration testing and security audits to minimize potential attack vectors.

 ## Role